Cannon-Thurston Maps,i-bounded Geometry and a theorem of McMullen: Preliminaries

-We could weaken the definition of thin blocks in models of i-bounded geometry by requiring that a family $\mathcal{C}$ of disjoint simple closed curves (rather than a single simple closed curve) are modified by hyperbolic Dehn surgery.
+{\bf Alternate Description of i-bounded geometry} \\ We could weaken the definition of thin blocks in models of i-bounded geometry by requiring that a family $\mathcal{C}$ of disjoint simple closed curves (rather than a single simple closed curve) are modified by hyperbolic Dehn surgery.
 This gives rise to an equivalent definition.

 To see this, add on as many blocks (indexed by $j$) of $S \times I$ as there are curves in $\mathcal{C}$ (this number is bounded in terms of the genus of $S$).
 Then isotope Margulis tubes to different levels by a bi-Lipschitz map away from the tubes.
 The universal covers of the original $S \times I$ and the new $S \times \bigcup_j I_j$ are quasi-isometric.